phuang1024/phuang1024/no_java.md

   how the developers are not willing to add new features.
 * Java is slow.
 In my tests, it runs 2-3x slower than C++.
 This is a big difference, and can mean running for a whole workday rather than a few hours.
 * Java lacks useful features.
-There are no pointers, references, or low level operations in Java.
+There is no control of pointers, references, and there are no low level operations in Java.
 It is even missing unsigned integer types!
 * Everything must be a class.
 A class defines the memory layout of an abstract concept, optionally with functions that are tied to the class (methods).
 If you need to group members together, a namespace is more intuitive, rather than a class.